ingridmv24/AutomationProject/README.md

 and is verified the status of the purchase.
 The test verifies:
   1).Status of the purchase is "In transit".
-  2).The list of purchased products has two items 3).The price of each product is extracted, they are added, and is validated if the result is equal to 2.88
+  2).The list of purchased products has two items 3).The price of each product is extracted, they are added and is validated if the result is equal to 2.88